 Please note that, since SEVIS records will remain active, students will NOT need to start a new SEVIS record and pay the SEVIS I-901 fee.
 In addition, any time that students accrue in F-1 status towards work eligibility will remain.
 Students who have already been in status for at least one academic year will be able to apply for Curricular Practical Training or Optional Practical Training upon their return to the U.S.

 When you are ready to return to the U.S., we will send a new Form I-20 with a travel signature.

 Is travel advisable from an immigration perspective?

-- Risks involved in international travel as there is confusion around requirements
+- Risks involved in international travel

 - Reduced flights and the related expense